Jsparrow/jsparrow.github.io/docs/rules/remove-unused-local-variables.md

 ## Description

-This rule finds the field declarations that are never used and removes them.
+This rule finds declarations of local variables that are never used and removes them.
-Reassignments in the same or in external Java files are not counted as active usages.
+Reassignments as well as increment and decrement operations are not counted as active usages.
-A configuration wizard allows users to choose whether to remove fields whose initializers may cause side effects (see [Configuration](#configuration)).
-Any annotation except for `@Deprecated` and `@SuppressWarnings` prevents the field declaration from being considered as unused.
+Any annotation except for `@Deprecated` and `@SuppressWarnings` prevents the local variable from being considered as unused.

 ### Avoiding Side Effects

 In general, any method or constructor invocation may cause side effects that may be necessary for the correct behavior of the program execution.
-Therefore, the initializers in field declarations or in the right-hand sides of field reassignments that may cause side effects are preventing the field from being removed by this rule.
+Therefore, the initializers in local variable declarations or in the right-hand sides of reassignments that may cause side effects are preventing the local variable from being removed by this rule.
-Some exceptions are made for some popular Java builtin constructors and methods.
+Some exceptions are made for some popular Java built-in constructors and methods.
 For example:
 * constructors of collections, maps, sets, and other popular Java classes, e.g., `new ArrayList<>()`, `new HashMap<>()`, `new Object()`, etc...
 * methods for retrieving information about a collection without modifying it, e.g., `contains()`, `isEmpty()`, `size()`, `lastIndexOf()`, etc...
 * factory methods for collections, e.g., `List.of()`, `Set.of()`, etc...

 ## Benefits

-Some benefits of removing unused code, and in particular unused fields, are:
+Some benefits of removing unused code, and in particular unused local variables, are:
 * Reduces maintenance costs.
 * Reduces the compilation time.
 * May potentially eliminate unnecessary computations for unwanted side effects.